-While working to achieve FDA approval for clinical use, Polarean continues to serve the medical imaging research market by providing xenon polarisers to enable functional MRI of the pulmonary system.
-This brings dynamic, high-resolution, regional, image-based information to pulmonary physicians and researchers whose best alternative tool is spirometry, with its weaknesses in use for measurement of expired breath.
-Current imaging technologies using ionizing radiation are not widely used for assessing pulmonary function, despite their revolutionary use in other medical applications.
-During 2019, our additional new developments in the assessment of pulmonary vascular disease indicate early promise of the extension of our technology into Cardiology via the assessment of microvascular hemodynamics.
-We expanded our installed base of systems at luminary academic research centers at SickKids Hospital, Toronto, BC Children's Hospital in Vancouver, and at University of Iowa Hospitals and Clinics.
+Polarean continues to serve the medical imaging research market by providing xenon polarisers to enable functional MRI of the pulmonary system to institutions and researchers.
+This brings dynamic, reproducible, three-dimensional, high-resolution, regional, quantitative, image-based information to pulmonary physicians and researchers whose best alternative tool is spirometry, with its limitations in use for measurement of expired breath.
+We expanded our installed bases with two new polariser installations during 2021, including one at high profile academic research centre, MD Anderson.